ericrenone/DHARMA-Infrastructure-Proposal-for-KIDZ-AI/README.md

-# DHARMA Infrastructure Proposal for KIDZ AI
+# DHARMA Infrastructure for KIDZ AI
 ## Strategic Deployment of Heterogeneous Compute for K-12 Education, Robotics, and AI Tutoring

 ---